Turn2us: Campaigns

 The charity holds a number of regular campaigns aimed at raising awareness of issues relating to poverty and raising funds for charitable activity.
 In 2014 the fuel poverty campaign was supported by a number of politicians including Brooks Newmark, the Secretary of State for Energy and Climate Change Ed Davey, Cheryl Gillan and Dan Jarvis.

 In 2015 the Independent newspaper reported "The charity is launching a new "Cut out the Cold" campaign to highlight the help that struggling people can get with energy costs.
 Its research suggests that seven out of 10 families have never heard of the Warm Home Discount scheme, for instance, which hands hard-up folk a £140 discount on their electricity bill.
 The research also reveals that half of hard-up families have not checked their eligibility for benefits while almost nine out of 10 have not checked what free charitable grants may exist.
 We need to see more done to help raise awareness of the financial support and help available to manage energy bills," said Alison Taylor.
 "It is vital that people on low incomes are not left behind.”

 In November 2015 the charity launched its No Cold Homes campaign to raise awareness of those struggling to afford to heat their homes.
 The campaign drew support from a range of high-profile celebrities who donated winter items to raise money for the charity.
 Oscar-winning actress Helen Mirren, who donated to the campaign, commenting, "I'm pleased to play a part in helping more families get the vital help they need this winter."

-In 2016 the charity released new research as part of the No Cold Homes campaigns highlighting the extent to which people are unaware of the support that is available.
-In response to the findings Turn2us brought together representatives of the 'big six' energy companies to discuss the problem, which attracted broad media coverage.
+In 2016 the charity released new research as part of the No Cold Homes campaign highlighting the extent to which people are unaware of the support that is available.
+In response to the findings, Turn2us brought together representatives of the 'big six' energy companies to discuss the problem, which attracted broad media coverage.

-In 2017 the charity launched a new campaign, #LivingWithout.
-The campaign draws attention to the scale and consequences of living without basic household appliances such as fridges, freezers, ovens and washing machines.

 Integration with Elizabeth Finn Care

-On 1 October 2009 Elizabeth Finn Care and Turn2us legally merged to form a single charity, to provide more effective help to the 14 million people currently living in poverty in the UK.
+On 1 October 2009, Elizabeth Finn Care and Turn2us legally merged to form a single charity, to provide more effective help to the 14 million people currently living in poverty in the UK.
 At the time of the reintegration it was decided that the two parts of the newly formed charity would preserve their separate identities.

 In 2014 the charity embarked on a project to look into the impact of coming under one brand.
-As a result of the consultation it was announced that Elizabeth Finn Care and Turn2us were to become Turn2us.
-On 18 May 2015 the charity formally came under the Turn2us name and a new logo and strap-line were produced to reflect the changes.
+As a result of the consultation, it was announced that Elizabeth Finn Care and Turn2us were to become Turn2us.
+On 18 May 2015 the charity formally came under the Turn2us name and a new logo and strap-line was produced to reflect the changes.